-Advisers usually record information in documents called "Fact Find" or a "Client Data Form" and they rely on this information when preparing financial advice for their client.
+Advisers usually record your information in documents called "Fact Find" or a "Client Data Form" and they rely on this information when preparing their financial advice for you.

 You will be asked to sign this document and you should not sign it unless you are certain it accurately reflects the information you gave to the adviser.